smattingly/database-tutorial/part2.md

    - Use `ALTER TABLE <table name> DROP COLUMN <column name>;` to remove the problematic dependency.
    - Create and populate a new table named `printer`, with appropriate column(s) and primary key.
    - What additional change should you make to the modified `computer` table?
 (Hint: referential integrity)

 2. Are the modified `computer` table and the new `printer` table in BCNF?
 Explain.

 3. Decompose the `staff` table to satisfy BCNF.
 The process is similar to the first exercise above.
 The new table is named `location`, and has two columns: `name`, and `assistant` which respectively hold the name of the location and the staff assistant who is located there.

 4. Explain why each of the following tables is, or is not, in 3NF. `visit2nf`, `student`,  `sport` , `major`, `student_sport`, `student_major`.

 5. Explain why each of the following tables is, or is not, in BCNF. `visit2nf`, `student`,  `sport` , `major`, `student_sport`, `student_major`, `computer`, `printer`.

+6. Organizations sometimes classify their information systems-- and their associated databases-- as follows.

+   - Transaction Processing Systems: store and process sales or similar "basic" transactions.
+"Who bought what today?"

+   - Management Information Systems: summarize and analyze transaction data to support shorter-term tactical decision making by middle managers.
+"How much did we sell this week vs. last week Should we adjust pricing?"

+   - Executive Information Systems, aka Decision Support Systems: may use summarized transaction data, along with forecasts, simulations, and other open-ended investigations to support longer-term strategic decision making by executives.
+"What products should discontinue?
+What new products should we introduce?"

+     High levels of normalization are most appropriate for which of these levels?
+Is a low level of normalization appropriate for any of these levels?

 # Contents